Skip to content

 • Track C: Crosslingual Emotion Detection The evaluation metric will be the F-score based on the predicted labels and the gold ones.

-• For details about the evaluation script and the format checker, check this guide.
+• For details about the evaluation script and the submission file format checker, check this guide.

 Important Dates and Task Phases